 The later Mod IV version, with which the maiden flight is planned, will then have narrower and lighter wings, into which a total of 14 electric motors will be integrated.
 Six smaller motors will be mounted along the leading edge of each wing to improve lift during take-off and landing.
 The lift propellers will only be activated when required and will be retracted during the flight itself.
 At the ends of each wing, there is then a larger electric motor for propulsion during the flight at travel height.

 In addition to the precise control of the many motors, the battery is one of the biggest challenges of the project.
 In order to be able to fly longer distances electrically in the future, the batteries onboard the aircraft must store significantly more energy without becoming heavier.
-For the moment, the aeroplan is only good for short-haul flights as an air-taxi or commuter plane for a small number of passengers.
+For the moment, the aeroplane is only good for short-haul flights as an air-taxi or commuter plane for a small number of passengers.

 – ADVERTISEMENT –